More results on weighted independent domination: WID in -free graphs

-\subsection{Modular decomposition}
+\subsubsection{Modular decomposition}

 Let $G=(V,E)$ be a graph.
-A vertex set $M \subseteq V$ is a $module$ of $G$ if every vertex outside $M$ is adjacent either to each vertex in $M$ or to no vertex in $M$.
+A set $M \subseteq V$ is a $module$ in $G$ if no vertex outside of $M$ distinguishes $M$.
 Obviously, $V(G)$, $\emptyset$ and any vertex of $G$ are modules and we call them {\it trivial}.
-A nontrivial module is also known as a \textit{homogeneous set}.
+A non-trivial module is also known as a \textit{homogeneous set}.
 A graph without homogeneous sets is called {\it prime}.
-This notion play a crucial role in {\em modular decomposition}, which allows to reduce various combinatorial and algorithmic problems in a hereditary class $\mathcal{Z}$ to prime graphs in $\mathcal{Z}$ (see e.g. \cite{MoeRad1984/1} for more details on modular decomposition and its applications).
+The notion of a prime graph plays a crucial role in {\em modular decomposition}, which allows to reduce various algorithmic and combinatorial problems in a hereditary class $\mathcal{Z}$ to prime graphs in $\mathcal{Z}$ (see e.g. \cite{MoeRad1984/1} for more details on modular decomposition and its applications).
 In particular, it was shown in \cite{BL03} that the WID problem can be solved in polynomial time in $\mathcal{Z}$ whenever it is polynomially solvable for prime graphs in $\mathcal{Z}$.

+In our solution, we will use homogeneous sets in order to reduce the problem from a graph $G$ to two proper induced subgraphs of $G$ as follows.
+Let $M \subset V$ be a homogeneous set in $G$.
+Denote by $H$ the graph obtained from $G$ by contracting $M$ into a single vertex $m$ (or equivalently, by removing all but one vertex $m$ from $M$).
+We define the weight function $w'$ on the vertices of $H$ as follows: $w'(v) = w(v)$ for every $v \ne m$, and $w'(m) = id_w(G[M])$.
+Then it is not difficult to see that

+In other words, to solve the problem for $G$ we first solve the problem for the subgraph $G[M]$, construct a new weighted graph $H$, and solve the problem for the graph $H$.

-\subsection{Antineighborhood decomposition}
+\subsubsection{Antineighborhood decomposition}

-One of the simplest branching algorithms for the WID problem is based on the following obvious fact.
-For any graph $G$ and any vertex $v \in V(G)$,
+One of the simplest branching algorithms for the maximum weight independent set problem is based on the following obvious fact.
+For any graph $G=(V,E)$ and any vertex $v \in V$,

+where $w$ is a weight function on the vertices of $G$, and $is_w(G)$ stands for the maximum weight of an independent set in $G$.
+We want to use a similar branching rule for the WID problem, i.e.

+However, formula (\ref{eq:anti_WID}) is not necessarily true, because an independent dominating set in the graph $G - v$ is not necessarily dominating in the whole graph $G$.
+To overcome this difficulty, we introduce the following notion. \begin{definition} A vertex $v$ is {\em permissible} if formula (\ref{eq:anti_WID}) is valid for $v$ \end{definition}

+An obvious sufficient condition for a vertex to be permissible can be stated as follows: if every independent dominating set in $G - v$ contains at least one neighbour of $v$, then $v$ is permissible.